-The student must inform the Graduate Program Coordinator of the RPE date and the composition of the RPE committee at least one week prior to the examination.
+The student should contact the Graduate Program Coordinator for approval of the the RPE committee at least two weeks prior to the examination, and receive an explicit approval of the committee.
+The student should inform the Graduate Program Coordinator of the date of the RPE at least one week prior to the exam.
 Each aspect of the RPE (written report, oral presentation, responses to questions) will be separately graded by each member of the Committee using special forms provided for this purpose (available from the departmental web site).
 The Committee as a whole can decide three outcomes: pass, retake, fail.
-A student who receives a grade of fail will be dismissed from the Ph.D. program.
+A student who receives a grade of fail will be dismissed from the PhD program.
 A student who receives a grade of retake must retake the examination within 30 days.
-If, on retaking the examination, the student does not pass, the student will be dismissed from the Ph.D. program.
+If, on retaking the examination, the student does not pass, the student will be dismissed from the PhD program.
 A student needs a grade of pass to fulfill the research proficiency requirement.

 Failure to complete the qualifier requirements and research proficiency examination within the specified time frame is considered evidence of unsatisfactory progress.
-In particular, students who have not met these requirements within 4 semesters of their admission to the Ph.D. program will lose financial support and may be dismissed from the Ph.D. program.
+In particular, students who have not met these requirements within 4 semesters of their admission to the PhD program will lose financial support and may be dismissed from the PhD program.